vectara/vectara-docs/www/docs/learn/grounded-generation/summarizers.md

   include new topics.
 The values also range from `0.0` to `1.0`.

-By leveraging these advanced capabilities, application builders can fine-tune the behavior and output style of the summarizer to align with your unique application requirements.
+By leveraging these advanced capabilities, application builders can fine-tune the behavior and output style of the generation preset to align with your unique application requirements.